webbgeorge/castkeeper/README.md

 # CastKeeper

 CastKeeper is a free application for archiving podcasts.
-It is designed to be easy to self-host, using either Docker or a self-contained executable.
+It is designed to be easy to self-host, published as a Docker container.
 It supports a variety of file storage options.

 CastKeeper was built primarily to do 2 things: